nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

 EOF
 ```

 All `cloud-init` configuration is done with `YAML`.
-The first file (`./cloud-init/user-data`) sets up a single user and disables password authentication, only allowing SSH access.
+The first file, `./cloud-init/user-data`, sets up a single user and disables password authentication, only allowing SSH access.
 The public key(s) are read from the host (i.e. Macbook Air).
 The value in `./cloud-init/meta-data` is required for `cloud-init` to run successfully though the specific content does not matter much (see the [`cloudinit` reference](https://cloudinit.readthedocs.io/en/latest/reference/examples.html) for more information).

 For Ubuntu to correctly recognize the `cloud-init` data, it needs to be mounted as a CD-ROM with volume name `cidata`.